I am pretty sure that many of you can relate to those nagging, deep-rooted fears that creep up when you’re dating someone.

 Just because you both love Jesus does not mean you’re compatible.

-Stop Seeing Rejection As A Measure Of My Worth
+Tip # 3 Remember Rejection Is Not A Measure Of My Worth

 Rejection is one of the hardest parts about dating.
 It’s almost certain that everyone will experience it at some point.